ewuraesitaylor/ewuraesitaylor.github.io/README.md

-# Lois Emma Ewuraesi Taylor — Personal Website
+# Lois Emma Ewuraesi Taylor: Personal Website

 The online home of an author, spoken word artist, and founder of GhanaReads. **One page, one file (`index.html`), no build tools** — editing it is just opening a file and typing.